 Each date had 2 records, 1 for each station.
 Since I was planing to join this dataset to the training data on the date, I merged the 2 station records together using a custom python processor.
 Then I noticed that most of the missing values were due to the fact that station 2 never reports certain values, so I deleted those columns.

 Finally, the remaining missing values were fixed by copying the same value of the other station.

 Now that the weather datasets and test and train datasets were cleaned, they could be joined using the DSS join action.
 Here is what the workflow looks like so far:

-Here I could have done some additional processing and feature engineering before building a model.
-For this first take, I just removed some redundant or usuless columns (namely the address of the weather columns)
+Here, I could have done some additional processing and feature engineering before building a model.
+For this first take, I just removed some redundant or useless columns (namely the address of the weather columns).

 Building a model